-The notice period a tenant (or ‘contract-holder’ as they are known under the new law) is required to give to end a contract is a minimum of 4 weeks.
-However the contract-holder cannot end a fixed term standard contract, unless a contract-holder's break clause has been included.
+The notice period a tenant (or ‘contract-holder’ as they are known under the new law) is required to give to end a contract is a minimum of four weeks.
+However, the contract-holder cannot end a fixed term standard contract in this way, unless a contract-holder's break clause has been included.

 Will I still be able to increase the rent every year (if I need to)?

 Yes.
 A landlord is required to give two months’ notice of a rent variation, which may be issued annually.

 Does the new law say anything about sub-letting?

 A contract-holder is not able to create a sub-contract unless that is permitted by the contract (i.e. if the landlord and contract-holder have agreed to include an additional term in the contract to that effect).

 If I have an existing fixed term tenancy which has an end-date after 1 December 2022 will that end-date still apply after the new law comes into effect?

 Yes.
 A fixed term assured shorthold tenancy will have automatically converted into a fixed term standard contract on 1 December 2022, with the fixed term coming to an end on the same date as set out in the existing tenancy agreement.

 What about joint tenants: will anything change under the new law?